TobiasDeBruijn/actix-multiresponse/README.md

 ```

 ## License
-actix-multiresponse is dual licensed under the MIT or the Apache-2.0 license, at your descretion
+actix-multiresponse is dual licensed under the MIT or the Apache-2.0 license, at your discretion